OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 ---
 title: 'Call scripts from a manual Power Automate flow'
-description: 'A tutorial about using an Office Scripts in Power Automate through a manual trigger.' ms.date: 07/14/2020
+description: 'A tutorial about using an Office Scripts in Power Automate through a manual trigger.' ms.date: 07/20/2020
 localization_priority: Priority
 ---

 # Call scripts from a manual Power Automate flow (preview)

 This tutorial teaches you how to run an Office Script for Excel on the web through [Power Automate](https://flow.microsoft.com).
+You'll make a script that updates the values of two cells with the current time.
+You'll then connect that script to a manually triggered Power Automate flow, so that the script is run whenever a button in Power Automate is pressed.
+Once you understand the basic pattern, you can expand the flow to include other applications and automate more of your daily workflow.

+> [!TIP]
+> If you are new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel on the web](excel-tutorial.md) tutorial.
+[Office Scripts use TypeScript](../overview/code-editor-environment.md) and this tutorial is intended for people with beginner to intermediate-level knowledge of JavaScript or TypeScript.
+If you're new to JavaScript, we recommend starting with the [Mozilla JavaScript tutorial](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Introduction).

 ## Prerequisites

 [!INCLUDE [Tutorial prerequisites](../includes/power-automate-tutorial-prerequisites.md)]

-> [!IMPORTANT]
-> This tutorial assumes you have completed the [Record, edit, and create Office Scripts in Excel on the web](excel-tutorial.md) tutorial.

 ## Prepare the workbook